saikirankannaiah/Docker-Notes/Docker_notes.md

 # Docker in a Month of Lunches

-## Chapter 2 - Understanding Docker Notes
+## Chapter 2 - Understanding Docker

 1. Docker doesn’t automatically clean up containers or application packages for you.
 When you quit Docker Desktop (or stop the Docker service), all your containers stop